TimCares/MasterThesis/docs/thesis/theoretical_foundation/knowledge_distillation.typ

 - training large image/text models is computationally expensive
 - models often need up to 100 million parameters to achieve state-of-the-art performance
 - training those models requires a lot of computational resources, e.g. GPUs, time and data
-- for example, Meta's largest Llama 2 model was trained for more than 1.7 million GPU hours @llama2
+- for example, Meta's largest Llama 2 model was trained for more than 1.7 million GPU hours// @llama2
   - used NVIDIA A100 80GB GPUs
   - if one would cost 5 USD per hour, the training would cost more than 8.5 million USD #footnote[Calculation done based on the price per GPU hour of the NVIDIA A100 80GB GPU on AWS for instance p4de.24xlarge, as of July 2024.]
 - infeasible to train such, or similar, models for researchers, students, or companies with limited resources